willyelm/angular2-js-seed/README.md

 [![Standard](https://img.shields.io/badge/code%20style-standard-yellow.svg?style=flat-square)](http://standardjs.com/)
 [![Gitter](https://img.shields.io/gitter/room/willyelm/angular2-js-seed.svg?style=flat-square)](https://gitter.im/willyelm/angular2-js-seed)

-This Project uses `browserify` and `gulp` to bundle the angular application and give it a node-like modularity, and `babel` to use `ES6` great features, babel disabled the decorators experimental feature in the latest version but while they add it back I am using [`babel-plugin-transform-decorators-legacy`](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).
+This Project uses `Gulp` to bundle the application vendors, `SystemJS` to modularize the sources, and `Babel` to use `ES6` great features

+> `Babel` disabled the decorators experimental feature in the
+> latest version but while they add it back I am using  [`babel-plugin-transform-decorators-legacy`](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).
-So we end up with well modular application without **Typings**, Typescript is a good tool but I am fan of it.
+> So we end up with well modular application
+> without **Typings**, "Typescript is a good tool but I am fan of it."

-This initial application also includes `twitter bootstrap4`, `tether` and `jquery`.
+This initial application also includes `Twitter Bootstrap4`, `Tether` and `jQuery`.

 ## Getting Started